Khloe Kardashian’s ‘Revenge Body Revolution’ Started With Lamar Odom Divorce

 Khloe Kardashian said despite her success at losing weight, she met with a lot of criticism on how long she took to lose weight.
 “Some people were like, ‘It took you so long to lose weight.’
 And I’m like, ‘I’ve been fat or out of shape my whole life.
 It’s gonna take time to reprogram my body.’
 But some people were like, ‘I liked you better when you were fat.’
 I get body-shamed now that I work out!
 But I don’t care what weight I am.
 It’s genuinely about me being healthy.
 I was never like, ‘I want to lose 30 pounds in 30 days.’
 Trust me: I’ve done juice cleanses.
 I did the Master Cleanse.
 Like, what would Beyoncé do?
 But it didn’t work for my body and my lifestyle.”

 Khloe receives a lot of criticism for the way her face looks.
-She posted a picture of herself on Instagram and people said she looked “creepy“, Inquisitr had reported.
+She posted a picture of herself on Instagram and people said she looked “creepy,” Inquisitr had reported.
 A lot of her fans say she’s had plastic surgery.
 However, Khloe Kardashian has repeatedly cleared her stance on what she thinks about plastic surgery.
 She’s said she is not against it, although she does think one should explore all other means first.

 While Khloe is busy working on herself, Lamar Odom has started recovery by going back to the gym.
 Lamar posted on Instagram: “Feels good getting back in the gym,” People magazine has reported.